xrcouture/interoperability/APIdocs.md

 ---

 ## Benefits of using the API

-  The API provides seamless and easy integration with the platforms.
-The API paves way to integrate your digital fashion wearables purchased from a marketplace or an in-Game purchase to be used across different platforms no matter about their formats.
-A win-win solution for both the platform and XRC by this approach and it creates additional revenue flow.
-Better alternative to Aridrops (Link multiple assets under one schema 'Origin NFT').
+- API makes it simple and seamless to use digital fashion wearables on different platforms.
+- Create Origin NFTs that link multiple assets under one schema, a better alternative to Aridrops.
+- Provide additional value for users, and opputunity to attract NFT holders.

 ---